Skip to main content

 Wenatchee High School serves more than 1,900 students and includes portions of the campus that are more than 50 years old.
 If approved, the bond would fund construction of new classroom space on the existing campus, providing:

-- Renovations to the gyms, locker rooms, auditorium, pool and music classroom block, while maintaining those structures
+• Renovations to the gyms, locker rooms, auditorium, pool, and music classrooms, while maintaining those structures

 Districtwide Air Quality Improvements